xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 which can be done fast by computers.
 Secret key crypto performs encryption that doesn't involve a lot of mathematical calculation.
-But public key crypto often involves a lot of mathematical mathematics, thus is often much slower than secret key crypto.
+But public key crypto often involves a lot of mathematics, thus is often much slower than secret key crypto.

 ### Applications: Data transmission and secure storate
 Let's look at one application of public key crypto.